lextm/jekyll-theme-chirpy/_posts/2016-5-1-how-i-did-xunit-net-2-addin-for-monodevelop-xamarin-studio.md

 ## MonoDevelop Community Repository Issues

-Finally I got the addin working locally, and attempted to publish it to [the MonoDevelop Community Repository](https://addins.monodevelop.com/) there were further issues.
+Finally I got the addin working locally, and attempted to publish it to the MonoDevelop Community Repository there were further issues.

-> Updated (Jan 12, 2023): VS for Mac extension gallery [moved](https://learn.microsoft.com/en-us/previous-versions/visualstudio/mac/migrate-extensions?view=vsmac-2019)
+> Updated (Jan 12, 2023): VS for Mac extension gallery [moved](https://learn.microsoft.com/previous-versions/visualstudio/mac/migrate-extensions?view=vsmac-2019).

 Initially I could not easily trigger a build of the addin, as the documentation is sparse.
 I might be wrong, but later selecting "Publish releases automatically at every change" under Edit Source page seems to solve that.